BfE-Technology/BfE-Technology.github.io/index.md

 🎆 Are you a huge proponent of the open-source culture just like we do?
 Join to lead OpenBfE, our first <a href="https://opps.bridgesforenterprise.com/global/technology/Open-BfE/" target="_blank">open-source initiative</a>

 ⭐ We are looking for a talented and driven student based in the University of Cambridge to lead <a href="https://opps.bridgesforenterprise.com/cambridge/technology/Cam-Tech-Director/" target="_blank">our Cambridge Technology Team</a> 🇬🇧!
-We will start reviewing applications from **20 March** onwards
+We will start reviewing applications from **10 April** onwards

 <br>